jessicant/GDPR-KV/README.md

 - One tombstoned record that is already due for purge
 - Run the PurgeSweeper (manual invoke)

-Invoke the sweeper Lambda once:
+Invoke the sweeper Lambda once (NOT READY YET):
 ```bash
 awslocal lambda invoke --function-name purge-sweeper out.json && cat out.json
 ```